National Woman's Party: Legacy

 it remained an autocratically run, a single-minded and single-issue pressure group, still reliant on getting into the newspapers as a means of publicizing its cause, very insistent on the method of "getting in touch with the key men."
 NWP lobbyists went straight to legislators, governors, and presidents, not to their constituents.

 In 1972 Congress passed the ERA Amendment and many states ratified it, but in 1982 it was stopped by a coalition of conservatives led by Phyllis Schlafly and never passed.

 Notable members

 States and state leaders

-When the National Women's Party was incorporated in 1918 there were forty-four states and the District of Columbia represented.
+When the National Woman's Party was incorporated in 1918 there were forty-four states and the District of Columbia represented.

 National Committee of State Chairmen, 1920

 Florence Bayard Hilles as the National Committee Chairman and Miss Mary Ingham as secretary.